-Georgia is an Associate Attorney in the Trusts and Estates and Litigation Practice Groups.
+Georgia is a Member in the firm’s Trusts and Estates and Litigation Practice Groups.
 She works to understand each client’s individual needs and family background and is sensitive to the circumstances surrounding her clients’ legal needs.

 Trust and Estate Litigation